- Abano Terme

 Padua is absolutely fascinating, with breathtaking architecture all around.
 Visit Saint Anthony's Basilica, whose main altar is richly decorated with works by Donatello.
 After walking through the arcades and old town, you'll find the Scrovegni Chapel, with Giotto's stunning frescoes.
 The Eremitani Civic Museum includes an outstanding art gallery, with works by such important masters like Titian and Tintoretto.
 You'll find it so beautiful that you'll spend hours here without realising it!

 If you want to be amongst gorgeous medieval buildings and elegant palaces, Treviso is the place to be!
-Start your walk at the Piazza dei Signori that includes the charming Palazzo del Podestà.
+Start your walk at Piazza dei Signori, which includes the charming Palazzo del Podestà.
 Wander further to the fish market, located along the picturesque Cagnan Canal.
 Treviso's cosy old taverns will tempt you with fresh seafood and crisp white wines.
-Or, how about enjoying the famous tiramisu dessert, a Treviso creation, to finish off your day trip?
+Or, how about enjoying the famous tiramisù dessert, a Treviso creation, to finish off your day trip?

 Getting to Treviso is easy.
-Trains from Venice to Treviso depart every 15m.
-The journey takes 20m to Treviso station on a Freciarossa train, or 35m via Trenitalia's regional services, ending in the centre of town at Treviso Central station.
+Trains from Venice to Treviso depart every 15 minutes.
+The journey takes 20 minutes to Treviso station on a Frecciarossa train, or 35 minutes via Trenitalia's regional services, ending in the centre of town at Treviso Central station.

 This welcoming, enchanting city is none other than Romeo and Juliet's hometown!
-After visiting their homes, head to the Piazza Bra with its spectacular Roman amphitheatre.
-From here wander over to the Piazza delle Erbe, with some of the most enchanting palaces you'll find in Verona.
-But that's not all—check out the narrow streets of the old town, where you can savour the sights over a glass of Amarone.
+After visiting their homes, head to Piazza Bra with its spectacular Roman amphitheatre.
+From here wander over to Piazza delle Erbe, with some of the most enchanting palaces you'll find in Verona.
+But that's not all – check out the narrow streets of the old town, where you can savour the sights over a glass of Amarone.
 Finish with climbing the stairs of Castel San Pietro, where you'll enjoy stunning views across the city.